AUN ORIENTATION PROGRAM: AN OVERVIEW

-- Get settled and begin classes promptly—January 21.
+- Get settled and begin classes promptly.

-The orientation program also provides the opportunity to experience the special nature of the undergraduate student life in a typical American-style institution.
+The orientation program also provides the opportunity to experience the special nature of undergraduate student life in a typical American-style institution.
 Orientation at AUN is managed by faculty and staff members but coordinated by student volunteers.
 These volunteers are available to make you feel at home, answer your questions, address your concerns, and share in your excitement.

-Orientation days provide you the required knowledge and skills to effectively manage your life as a university student and get you off to a good start.
+Orientation days provide you with the required knowledge and skills to effectively manage your life as a university student and get you off to a good start.
 It’s your life, but we are here to help you live it better through hard work, fun, and life-changing opportunities.
 We are glad to welcome you to university life and we are certain that you will love the AUN experience.

 SIX TIPS TO SUCCESSFUL TRANSITION

 Following these six tips should make your transition process more manageable and productive:

 01 Plan to arrive on campus early.
 Arriving at the University campus early for the Orientation is an all-important step every new student should take for a successful transition.
 Remember, many activities are planned for you, and these activities are to help you in your transition to American-style university life and study.

 02 Remember that all of you are new students.
 If you're feeling shy, not sure how to approach people, or completely overwhelmed with the sheer number of students on campus, keep in mind that almost all new students are a little confused.